 I called one method “TrafficLights” and the other “Roundabout” because that’s the best way to compare them.
 When there’s a line of cars stopped at traffic lights and it turns green, the cars will all go at once until it turns red.
 Roundabouts are more effience because cars can continously enter it and if a car wants to enter a roundabout but another car is in it, it must yield to that car.
 A couple restriction to note is:

-• A try-catch block cannot contain a yield return, with the exception of a try-finally block where it can only be used in the try block.
+, with the exception of a try-finally block where it can only be used in the try block. - A try or catch block can contain a

-One other concept to add to this is yield break.
+.
 This tells the method to exit and go back to the calling method.
-The calling method receives anything that the called added using yield return.
-Below is an example that will stop after 2 iterations.
+The calling method receives anything that the called added using yield return

 [highlight lang=”cs”]public IEnumerable<int> Roundabout()